 Schedule an appointment by calling 425-654-1275 or by requesting an appointment on our website, www.millerfamilydermatology.com.
 If you are having an urgent problem, please call to schedule your appointment so that we can get enough information about your situation and find the best solution.

 Fill out your paperwork before your appointment.
 To make this easier, we have made our our Health History form available on our website, www.millerfamilydermatology.com.
 Before we can begin your appointment, all your information needs to be entered into our electronic medical record.
 When you come in, we will need to take a copy of your insurance card and photo ID and swipe the credit or HSA card you wish to keep on file, and we will need you to review and sign our privacy and financial policies.
 Once all your information is entered into our electronic medical record, your forms are signed, your cards are scanned and your copay is collected, you will be considered “checked in.”
 If you have not filled out your paperwork in advance, please arrive at least 25 minutes before your scheduled appointment.

 Your appointment time is the time you are scheduled to be seen.
 You must arrive early to process your copay.
 Patients who are on time (checked in by their appointment time) are seen at their appointment time.
 Patients who have checked in on time will be seen ahead of those who check in late.
 If you arrive late, we may need to abbreviate or reschedule your visit.

 Call ahead if you are running late for your appointment time.
 We will do all that we can to accommodate your appointment and to minimize the need to reschedule your appointment.

-No shows and cancellations with less than 1 full business day’s notice are a significant problem for our small practice.
+No shows and cancellations with less than two full business day’s notice are a significant problem for our small practice.
 Many practices overbook on purpose so that no-shows and cancellations won’t limit access for other patients as well as cause a financial hardship for the practice.